The Impact of Shocks on the Vertical Structure of Eccentric Disks: Summary and Conclusion

 A prime example of disks both geometrically thick enough and eccentric enough for vertical shocks to be important are those created by TDEs \citep{Shiokawa+2015, Sadowski+2016, BonnerotLu2020}.
 In these disks, the radiative diffusion time at apocenter is comparable to the orbital period, which is the interval between successive shocks, and the diffusion time near pericenter may be comparable to or shorter than the duration of the shocks.
 These two facts taken together make it especially important for further studies to compute time-dependent radiation transfer in coordination with the hydrodynamics.

 To conclude, we have found a channel for shock-driven energy transfer from orbital energy to internal energy that can lead to dramatic changes in the vertical structure and orbital properties of eccentric disks.
-Strong shocks occur only in thicker and more eccentric disks.
-Such conditions may be found in interesting astrophysical contexts such as the accretion flows resulting from tidal disruption events. {In those cases, it may provide a significant supplement to the dissipation due to previously-proposed mechanisms.} Because the most dramatic impacts of these shocks also lead to breakdowns in this simple picture of independent gas columns, new phenomena can be expected when they are placed in the context of global 3D dynamics.
+Strong shocks occur in thicker and more eccentric disks.
+Such conditions may be found in interesting astrophysical contexts such as the accretion flows resulting from tidal disruption events. {In those cases, it may provide a significant supplement to the dissipation due to previously-proposed mechanisms.} Because the most dramatic impacts of these shocks also lead to breakdowns in this simple picture of independent gas columns, new phenomena can be expected when they are placed in the context of global $3D$ dynamics.
+Examples include: changes in the orbital plane velocity due to horizontal pressure gradients, interactions between streams of gas expelled from different columns, orbital evolution, obliquity in the shocks whose $1D$ character we have explored here.